How messaging apps impact the war for talent in 2019

 If you think about the wealth of software you have at your fingertips, it’s powerful.
 You can send a group message, a tweet or broadcast live to your audience with the touch of a screen.
 This is open communication and collaboration.
 So, why when you enter the workplace, do we take three steps back?

-It was simple, pure and original presentation of the company experience.
+It was a simple, pure and original presentation of the company experience.
 Within Cisco, it’s common knowledge that they use their own tools.
 John Chambers first referenced this in his book “The Cisco Way” by mentioning nobody eats their own dog food like Cisco.

 Microsoft has a unique position where people just want to work for them.
-The difference between Slack, Cisco and Microsoft is retaining talent once employees have their most desirable job.
+The difference between Slack, Cisco, and Microsoft is retaining talent once employees have their most desirable job.
 Microsoft launched LEAP in 2015.
-A program that combines traditional classroom learning with hands-on projects in a real-world development experience.
+A program that combines traditional classroom learning with hands-on projects in real-world development experience.

 With regards to collaboration, Microsoft adopts a fairly open policy.
 Suggestion on various Microsoft employee forums is that it makes sense to stay within the Office 365 stack but all sorts of tools are used when required or preferred.

 Apps like Skype for Business and Cisco Jabber were longtime leaders in softphone and collaboration apps.
 With the introduction of Slack, the market has boomed and everyone now has their own preference when at home, commuting or moving between sites.